cundd/rest/README.md

 Configuration
 -------------

 Configure the access rules for different URI paths. `path` defines the URI path for the current rule.
-The `write` configuration belongs to the HTTP methods POST, PUT, DELETE and PATCH.
-Any other method will be treated as `read`.
+The `read` configuration belongs to the HTTP methods GET and HEAD.
+Any other method will be treated as `write`.

 The default access is defined with the path `all`: